-Aluminum wiring works the same way regular copper wiring works, but there is a significant problem which has made aluminum a thing of the past, when it comes to wiring homes for electricity.
+Aluminum wiring works the same way as copper wiring, but there is a significant problem which has made aluminum a thing of the past when it comes to wiring homes.
 The main danger with this wiring is in the connections.
 When electricity passes through electrical cables and connectors, the wires expand and heat up.
 One of the issues with this type of wiring is that it expands three times more than copper does.
 In other words, it has a much higher rate of thermal expansion.
 When the electricity is turned off, the wires and connections cool down and contract.
 All the expanding and contracting will eventually open up a gap, exposing the wire to air.
 The resulting oxidization causes the connection point to get even hotter.
-Over time, the connection can become loose, creating a fire hazard.
+Over time, the connection can become loose, creating arcing which in turn may result in a fire hazard.
 See Power Check for more details.

 Aluminum wires tend to oxidize and are not compatible with devices designed to be used with copper wiring.
 If any wiring upgrades or alterations have been done by do-it-yourselfers or unqualified electricians, you could have a problem.
 The BC Safety Authority has information on the specific requirements of devices to be used with aluminum wiring.